Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 * Improved the FAQ

 = 3.2 =
-* Fixed a bug where if the validation is active but the field is not required, the checkout wouldn't go ahead if the client didn't fill the field
+* Fixed a bug where if the validation is active but the field is not required, the checkout wouldn’t go ahead if the client didn’t fill the field
 * Validation of the field on the "My Account - Billing Address" form
 * Bumped `Tested up to` and `WC tested up to` tags
 * Better code formatting standards
 * Improved the FAQ

 = 3.1 =
-* Removed the translation files from the plugin `lang` folder (the translations are now managed on WordPress.org's GlotPress tool and will be automatically downloaded from there)
+* Removed the translation files from the plugin `lang` folder (the translations are now managed on WordPress.org’s GlotPress tool and will be automatically downloaded from there)
 * Tested with WooCommerce 3.2
 * Added `WC tested up to` tag on the plugin main file
 * Bumped `Tested up to` tag

 = 3.0 =
-* It's now possible to validate the Portuguese NIF/NIPC check digit entered by the customer (by returninig true on the `woocommerce_nif_field_validate` filter)
+* It’s now possible to validate the Portuguese NIF/NIPC check digit entered by the customer (by returninig true on the `woocommerce_nif_field_validate` filter)
 * Tested with WooCommerce 3.0.0-rc.2
 * Changed version tests from 2.7 to 3.0
 * New `autocomplete` parameter set to 'on'